GuanLab/2014_AD_Sup/README.md

 Consider the size of these data, we cannot provide them through GitHub.
 Please download from Synpase website and put them here.

 4. Run the IPython notebook.

+## How to perform network analysis

+Unfortunately, Cytoscape does not have an intuitive way to perform network analysis.
+We used the cytoscape.script in the root folder to analyze our network decomposition.
+Use cytoscape -S cytoscape.script will generate one round of decomposition.
+Use bash or other tools to repeat the process.

+The network file can be import from network/complete/original.csv

+The analysis requires Cytoscape and clusterMaker2.